As-Sūda

-Soudah (Arabic: ٱلسّوْدَة) is a mountainous area in the Asir Province of Saudi Arabia.
-At 3,015 metres (9,893 ft) above sea level, it includes Saudi Arabia’s highest peak, Jabal Soudah.
-The area is known for its dense juniper tree covered mountains.
+as-Sūda (Arabic: السُّودَة) is a mountainous area in the Asir Province of Saudi Arabia.
+At 3,015 metres (9,893 ft) above sea level, it includes Saudi Arabia's highest peak, Jabal as-Sūda.
+The area is known for its dense Juniper tree covered mountains.

 Climate

-The climate of Soudah is moderate throughout the year with temperatures rarely exceeding 25 °C (77 °F) in the summer and not rising to more than 15 °C (59 °F) in the winter.
+The climate of as-Sūda is moderate throughout the year with temperatures rarely exceeding 25 °C (77 °F) in the summer and not rising to more than 15 °C (59 °F) in the winter.
 Due to Soudah's altitude, the climate is around 10 °C (18 °F) cooler than the rest of Saudi Arabia.

 Overall, the area enjoys a cool variation of semi-arid climate (BSk) that borders a regionally rare warm-summer Mediterranean climate (Csb) due to the presence of a brief yet unnoticeable wet season that lasts from February to April.